 When considering the items you want to brand, as well as how best to brand them, there are a number of things you'll want to review:

-- Will you need to localize your login page?
+- Do you need to localize your login page?

-- Will you customize emails so that they're not just branded, but vary based on user preference?
+- How can you customize emails so that they're not just branded, but vary based on user preference?

 - How will users know that they're still on your domain when they see your login page?

 - What do you need to do to provide additional browser security (e.g., implement Extended Validation)?

 - Where do you want to direct users in the event of errors?